Start of Calico Tanks Trail

 Less than 20 miles from the Las Vegas Strip, you’ll find this popular 2.2 mile round trip hike located along the scenic loop drive.
 Red rocks, wildlife and epic views await along this fun trail.

-Calico Tanks At a Glance
+Calico Tanks Hike At a Glance

 Trail DescriptionOut and back